brson/brson.github.com/_posts/2022-02-09-rust-core-team-alumni.md

 tags: [rust]
 ---

-There doesn't seem to be a record of who was on individual teams in the Rust project, with past members historically being recorded simply as [Rust team alumni][rta].
+There doesn't seem to be a complete record of who was on individual teams in the Rust project, with past members historically being recorded simply as [Rust team alumni][rta].
 So I've read through the resources that do exist to make a list of past members of the Rust core team and document the history of its formation.